danielkrux/danielkrux/README.md

 - 🎮 [Connect Four](https://github.com/danielkrux/connect-four) - web game built with NextJS and TailwindCSS.
 Uses the new server components approach.
 It saves the game state in cookies, so an accidental refresh won't throw away your score 🤓 Play it [here](https://connect-four-danielkrux.vercel.app/)!

+- 🔗 [devlinks](https://github.com/danielkrux/link-share) - web app built with NextJS, TailwindCSS and Supabase.
+A platform where you can create a page that contains your most important developer links, like GitHub, LinkedIn etc,...
+You can manage your links and public profile data on the dashboard.

 ## Social 📱

 If you'd like to reach out, you can find me on LinkedIn or send me an email: